Adam A. Marshall

-Adam A. Marshall is the Knight Litigation Attorney at the Reporters Committee for Freedom of the Press, a position supported by the John S. and James L. Knight Foundation.
+Adam A. Marshall is a staff attorney at the Reporters Committee for Freedom of the Press.
 His work includes litigation in federal and state courts, writing amicus briefs, and training journalists.
 Adam is the co-author of a chapter on the federal FOIA in Troubling Transparency (Columbia University Press, 2018), along with Katie Townsend.

 Adam a recipient of the President’s Volunteer Service Award and the GW Law Pro Bono Service Recognition Award.
 In 2017, he was named to the Forbes “30 Under 30: Media” list for his work promoting government transparency, including the development of the FOIA Wiki.
 He graduated from The George Washington University Law School with high honors and as a member of the Order of the Coif.
 During law school, he served as an associate for the George Washington International Law Review, volunteered for the Mid-Atlantic Innocence Project, worked as a research assistant for Alan B. Morrison, and served as the president of the GW ACLU student group.
 Before attending law school, Adam received a bachelor's degree from Kalamazoo College where he graduated magna cum laude, and studied abroad at the London School of Economics.